 If you knew that you had a guaranteed accounts-receivable that your spouse and children would receive tax-free at your death, wouldn’t you increase your consumption of retirement assets during your lifetime?

-Of course you would!
+Of course, you would!

 What if you got chronically ill or critically injured?

-Statistics show that one out of two retirees will need some sort of “Long Term Care” whether in a facility or in the comfort of their own home.
+Statistics show that one out of two retirees will need some sort of “Long-Term Care” whether in a facility or in the comfort of their own home.

 Did you know that certain Indexed Universal Life policies have special riders or policy stipulations allowing you to legally access the tax-free death benefit for these reasons even though you haven’t died?

 Bonus: IUL as a Better Holding Tank for Pre-Retirement Liquidity

 Everyone needs to keep a certain amount of safe and liquid cash reserves, especially on the way to retirement.

 If you’re a real estate investor or business owner, you probably have considerably more money in cash than you do invested in the stock market.
-Even for W-2 employees, the rule of the thumb is to have somewhere between 6-12 months of expenses in cash.
+Even for W-2 employees, the rule of thumb is to have somewhere between 6-12 months of expenses in cash.

 What if you used IUL as the receptacle for your safe and liquid reserves instead?

 Did you know that the two biggest banks in America each have over $20 Billion Dollars of their customers’ deposits invested in Life Insurance policies taken out on their key executives?
 That’s why our site is called BankingTruths.com and our motto is “Don’t do what banks say…Do what they do!”

 Think about all the opportunities you could have capitalized on if you were highly liquid following the crash of 2008.
 What’s not actionable is to cash out stocks that lost 50% to buy depressed real estate or vice-versa.

 There’d be no need to press in good years since your IUL wins in those years too, and no need to panic when the sky starts falling again.
-Simply wait for the pandemonium to set in, and scoop up the best real estate deals of your life.
+Simply wait for the pandemonium to set in and then scoop up the best real estate deals of your life.

-Click here or on the image below to to schedule a custom consultation to match the best IUL product and company with your unique preferences and situation.
+Click here to schedule a custom consultation to match the best IUL product and company with your unique preferences and situation.